Optimal Reinsurance under Endogenous Default and Background Risk: Introduction

-There are two main contributors to the failure of insurance companies.
+There are two main contributors to the failure of reinsurance companies.
 The first one is a catastrophic event that results in a large realization of insured losses.
-In a recent example, Hurricanes Helene and Milton hit Florida within a two-week period, together causing insured losses estimated between \$30 billion and \$50 billion,\footnote{See the report from Moody's RMS Event Response at \url{https://www.rms.com/newsroom/announcement/2024-10-17/moodys-rms-event-response-estimates-private-market-insured-losses-for-hurricane-milton}.} and put several small, Florida-based insurance companies under huge financial stress.
-The second contributor comes from the seller's \emph{background risk}, broadly defined as random sources that impact the seller's reserve for settling claims.
-One particular source of background risk is the seller's exposure to financial risks, but it can also include, for instance, geopolitical and social risks, and even pandemic risk.
-A prime example is the failure of AIG in 2008, which led to the largest government bailout in the USA surpassing \$182 billion. \citet{sjostrom2009aig} concludes that ``AIG's collapse was largely due to its \$526 billion portfolio of credit default swaps,'' a type of financial derivatives.
-Indeed, the insurance industry is heavily exposed to financial risks; in the USA alone, the insurance industry reported \$8.5 trillion in total cash and invested assets by the end of 2023.\footnote{See a special report from the National Association of Insurance Commissioners at \url{https://content.naic.org/sites/default/files/capital-markets-special-reports-asset-mix-ye2023.pdf}.} To understand the nonperformance of insurance contracts in theory, note that contractual indemnity $I$ is often an increasing function of the buyer's loss, and there exists a threshold $\bar{x}$, potentially depending on the seller's background risk, such that for all $x > \bar{x}$, the contractual indemnity $I(x)$ exceeds the seller's available reserve, resulting in an \emph{endogenous} default.
-To summarize, both empirical and theoretical evidence motivate us to incorporate the seller's endogenous default and background risk in the study of optimal insurance.
+In a recent example, Hurricanes Helene and Milton hit Florida within a two-week period, together causing insured losses estimated between \$30 billion and \$50 billion, and put several small, Florida-based reinsurance companies under huge financial stress.
+The second contributor comes from the reinsurer's \emph{background risk}, broadly defined as random sources that impact the reinsurer's reserve for settling claims.
+One particular source of background risk is the reinsurer's exposure to financial risks, but it can also include, for instance, geopolitical and social risks, and even pandemic risk (\citet{IAIS2012}).
+To understand the nonperformance of reinsurance contracts in theory, note that contractual indemnity $I$ is often an increasing function of the insurer's loss, and there exists a threshold $\bar{x}$, potentially depending on the reinsurer's background risk, such that for all $x > \bar{x}$, the contractual indemnity $I(x)$ exceeds the reinsurer's available reserve, resulting in an \emph{endogenous} default.
+To summarize, both empirical and theoretical evidence motivate us to incorporate the reinsurer's endogenous default and background risk in the study of optimal reinsurance.